-It’s likely that this process will continue to pivot as brands put a focus on alternative investment opportunities in other areas.
+It’s likely that this process will continue to pivot as brands focus on alternative investment opportunities in other areas.
 Marketers will have to find new strategies for attracting and engaging viewers.

 For example, in lieu of being able to broadcast live sporting events, some networks such as Fox Sports and ESPN are running alternative programming, including archived content and docuseries such as The Last Dance.

 Another example of this is social media.
 Even before the pandemic, the sports market and broadcasting landscape was shifting.
-With so many people cutting the cord on cable, broadcasters were slowly moving to other online environments to reach people who consume content on channels such as Facebook and YouTube.
+With so many people cutting the cord on cable, broadcasters slowly moved to other environments such as Facebook and YouTube.